-The new organ will grace our Sanctuary likely by mid-Summer 2018 and will bring with it a modification to the interior frontal design of the church designed by a professional architectural firm to accomodate key components of the instrument.
+The organ has arrived and brings with it a modification to the interior frontal design of the church designed by a professional architectural firm to accommodate key components of the instrument.
 A placard currently on display in the Narthex of the Church represents these changes.
-The organ will feature the following state-of-the-art characteristics (more information available at Allenorgan.com):
+The organ features the following state-of-the-art characteristics (more information available at Allenorgan.com):

-- A movable console consisting of three manuals, AGO standard conclave pedalboard, and 50 Stops (58 stops with optional GeniSys Voices - two stops per division) in drawknob configuration
+- A movable console consisting of three manuals, AGO standard conclave pedalboard, and 50 Stops (62 stops with optional GeniSys Voices - two stops per division plus four MIDI stops per division) in drawknob configuration

 - GeniSys Voicing and Display - advanced touchscreen control providing access to the many functions of a modern console, known as a Vista Navigator or a sequencer; 40 combination action memory levels (and many more via USB drive) to meet the demands of most organ literature and service playing